Announcing a radical new plan to heat and cool the building using our audience's body heat

 The first of its kind to be installed in Scotland, BODYHEAT uses heat pumps and fluids to capture the incredible amounts of body heat generated by SWG3's crowds, channelling their combined energy into twelve 150m-deep bore holes drilled beneath the venue.
 This heat can then either be used immediately to cool the audience, or stored under the ground until it's needed to heat the building.

-BODYHEAT, which we hope to install over summer 2021, is part of Going Net Zero, our bold ambition to become a carbon neutral venue by COP26 - the United Nations Climate Change Conference, which takes place in Glasgow from 1-12 November 2021.
+BODYHEAT, which we hope to install over summer 2021, is part of Going Net Zero, our bold ambition to become a carbon neutral venue.
+We hope to install the system by the time of the United Nations Climate Change Conference, which takes place in Glasgow from 1-12 November 2021.

 Idly mingling, a human body radiates about 100 watts of excess heat, which can add up fast in confined spaces - and the enormous amount of heat that people dancing at clubs or gigs generate is currently ejected into the atmosphere as waste.